karlchen1990/gacdata_peer_review/README.md

 ##Merges the training and the test sets to create one data set.
 row binds the labeled training data set and test set and store them as a data fram called complete_dataset

-##creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 use function group_by() to group the combined data frame complete_dataset by subject and activity.
 Then use function summarise_all to get the mean value of each variable for each activity and subject group